Must-be-Ash/based-or-not/plan.md

-# Precision Timer Game - Project Plan
+# Timed Right Game - Project Plan

 ## Project Objective
 To transform the existing Snake game into a precision-based timing game where players: